sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/5-CLRS/1-Foundations/4-Divide-and-Conquer/Recurrence-equations.md

 - In each case, the result is in terms of Theta.

 Master theorem will not be applicable if:
-1. The comparison differs non-polynomially. i.e. for very small exponent delta or some non polynomial multiplier etc. i.e. it's the case between the gaps of case 1-2 or 2-3.
+1. The comparison differs non-polynomially (i.e. nlogn > n, but not useful here).
-2. Its case 3 but the regularity condition does not hold.
+2. Its case 3, but the regularity condition does not hold.
+Remember as: effect of argument division should be more than multiplicative division.